 How do I apply?

-College of Nursing (Denton) and College of Professional Education- Chrissy Meek, email@example.com
+College of Professional Education- Christie Shill, email@example.com